NilsEckerle/LaborC-IES-Teil-2/res/index.md

     - Configurable rounds to drive

 ## Requirements
-Project was tested and developed onn debian.
+Project was tested and developed on debian.
 To install requirements run:
 ```bash
 sudo apt install cmake gcc-avr binutils-avr avr-libc